Cervix Dilation Chart: Signs, Stages And Procedure To Check

 It is best to avoid taking a bath during labor as it can slow down or halt contractions (14).
 But you take a bath after your cervix has dilated if you have been cleared to do so by your healthcare provider and you are not in active labor.
 It is important to remember that each pregnancy and birth is unique, and what is safe for one person may not be safe for another.

-Cervix dilation is the opening of the cervix during labor to facilitate childbirth.
+Cervix dilation is the opening of the cervix during birth or labor to facilitate childbirth.
 The cervix dilates gradually from the first phase of labor till delivery.
 If the cervical dilation is inadequate, doctors may recommend cesarean section delivery.
 Sudden pain called lightning crotch, water breaks, and intense uterine contractions can be associated with cervical dilation near delivery.
 You may check the cervical dilation using two fingers if your doctor permits it.
 The use of birthing balls, walking, sexual intercourse, and nipple stimulation are some of the natural ways to dilate the cervix for delivery.

 Infographic: What Are The Risks Of Cervical Ripening?